jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 The just renamed files were just symlinked into the above.

-> The FASTQ files are not provided here due to the large size.
+> :warning: FASTQ files are not provided here due to their large size.
+Please see corresponding locations described above

 <a id="r52-comparative-sources"></a>
 ### R5.2 Comparative Sources